Scott Weiland: Art of Anarchy

 The project started in 2011, with guitarist Bumblefoot recording parts for the debut album in between touring with Guns N' Roses.
 Weiland wrote and recorded the vocals after sharing the song files back and forth with Bumblefoot from 2012 to 2013.
 Weiland also took part in promotional photo shoots and music videos in October 2014.

 Their self-titled debut album was released in June 2015.
 On January 21, 2015, they released a 2:06 teaser of the new album.
 Bumblefoot is the producer and engineer on the album.
 The first single to be released from the album was "'Til the Dust Is Gone".
 The album contains 11 tracks.
 However, Weiland distanced himself from the project, stating "It was a project I did where I was just supposed to have written the lyrics and melodies, and I was paid to do it.
 I did some production work on it, and the next thing I knew there were press releases that I was in the band. ...
 I'm not in the band."
-Weiland later added "It's just something I kinda got into when I wasn't doing anything else. ...
-I sang over these stereo tracks and then sent it back.
-But it's not something I'm a part of."
 In a January 2015 Rolling Stone interview, both Weiland and the Votta brothers from Anarchy stated it was a studio project that Weiland was never meant to tour with and that Anarchy would have to find a lead singer outside of the tracks Weiland had already contributed.
 Following Weiland's death, the lead vocalist position in Art of Anarchy was filled by former Creed vocalist Scott Stapp.